dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-summary.md

 Demos are now done!
 Hopefully, everything worked perfectly.
 Just a couple of last things to do.

 ## README's
 Make sure all your readme's are updated and that getting the project up and running for testing is possible based on your documentation.
+Run this through to make sure it works, as it is worth some points.

 ## Report
 Submit a debrief of the term and your team survey.
 We want to get a sense of how things went for you.
 Highlight successes and challenges, talk about your validation steps and success metrics.
 And finally discuss some takeaways.
 Did you achieve what you set out to?